rant-lang/reference/src/constructs/formatters.md

 # Formatters

-Formatters are constructs that apply various formatting techniques to program output.
+Formatters are constructs that can apply various formatting filters to program output.